OxygenOnline/oxyquiz/README.md

 - Enviroment variables

-  Needed for database connection and cors setup between backend and frontend.
+  Needed for database connections and cors setup between backend and frontend.